splace/hashmatching/README.md

-# hashmatching
-searches through sequences of bytes, usually growing in length, that when appended to some source data they together have a hash with, a number of, its leading bits equal to either zero or one.
+searches for a sequences of bytes, usually starting short and growing in length, that when appended to some source data they together have a hash with, a number of, its leading bits equal to either zero or one.

 for usage see; executables/readme/usage